puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 If you are publishing a complex module - say one that is configurable to be used in combination with other modules or stand alone and you want to help users consume it by including different sets of data.

-This is easily done by having one default (say for standalone) configuration one for each alternative.
+This is easily done by having one default (say for standalone) configuration and one for each alternative.
 You could organize this like this:

 <pre>